atari-monk/apollo/content/Morpheus/Documentation/Renderer/SpriteRendererV1.md

 ### **1. Class Purpose**
 - **Description:**
   `SpriteRendererV1` is responsible for rendering sprites and managing their animations in a game engine.
   It interacts with various game entities, handling sprite positions, offsets, and animation updates.
   It also listens for animation-related events and updates the entities' sprites accordingly.
+  **It uses RendererV1 and therefore has its limitations.**

 ---